MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/ad-customizer-feeds.md

 description: Add feeds so your ads update dynamically under specific circumstances.
 ---
 # Ad Customizer Feeds
+With ad customizers, your ads can dynamically update themselves to appeal to specific customers.
+All it takes is uploading an ad customizer feed that tells us what information you want to insert into your ads under which circumstances.

 > [!NOTE]
-> The Bulk API for feeds and documentation are subject to change.

-> [!NOTE]
 > Not everyone has this feature yet.
 If you don't, don't worry.
 It's coming soon.

-With ad customizers, your ads can dynamically update themselves to appeal to specific customers.
-All it takes is uploading an ad customizer feed that tells us what information you want to insert into your ads under which circumstances.

 Why use ad customizer feeds?
 - Save time.
 Transform a single ad into hundreds of variations without having to manually update the ad.